 Please check our calendar for location and hours of operation as we alter our hours and location for private events.

-Wine can be purchased as a tasting of four wines for $15, by the glass or bottle.
-Food is also available for purchase.
+Wine can be purchased as a tasting of four wines for $15, by the glass.
+Beer tasting and beer by the glass is also available.
+Seasonal cocktails are served Friday evenings.
+Light fare is available for purchase.

 Groups of 6 or more reservation is required via email to Events@gracewinery.com